 Faulting.
-In spite of its large magnitude, the earthquake left no vestiges of extensive through-going surface faulting that today could help confirm the attitude of the causative rupture and the extent of the rupture zone.
-Surface faulting was found by Oldham in the north-west part of the Shillong Plateau (Garo Hills), running for a distance of at least 19 km along the Chedrang fault which strikes 340 °E, (measured from 25.81 °N, 90.73 °E) and showing maximum vertical displacements of about 9.5 m with the east side up, on an approximately vertical exposed fault plane.
-Other smaller fractures were found south-west of the Chedrang fault near Samin, and on the northern part of the Plateau (Khasi Hills), about 60 km to the east of the Chedrang fault, probably coseismic, running intermittently for about 9 km and bearing 6 °E (25.26 °N, 91.44 °E).
+In spite of its large magnitude, the earthquake left no vestiges of extensive throughgoing surface faulting that today could help confirm the attitude of the causative rupture and the extent of the rupture zone.
+Surface faulting was found by Oldham in the north-west part of the Shillong Plateau (Garo Hills), running for a distance of at least 19 km along the Chedrang fault which strikes 340°E, (measured from 25.81°N, 90.73°E) and showing maximum vertical displacements of about 9.5 m with the east side up, on an approximately vertical exposed fault plane with no indication of the associated dip.
+Other smaller fractures were found south-west of the Chedrang fault near Samin.

+A series of fractures in rock were also found on the northern part of the Plateau Khasi Hills), about 60 km to the east of the Chedrang fault, probably coseismic, running intermittently for about 9 km and bearing 6° E (25.26°N, 91.44°E).